kimrodriguezFINTECH/Project-3/README.md

 * `json` for transmitting data in web applications
 * `requests` for interacting with web APIs
 * `openai` for accessing and integrating AI models into our applications.
+* `pandas` for data manipulation

 ## Setting Up
+Ganache and Metamask Set Up

 We started off with the Pinata Configuration: `pinata_api_key = os.getenv('PINATA_API_KEY')`
 * Our API key ensures our sensitive information is securely managed, enhances flexibility across different environments, and is used for best practices regarding application configuration.